GlobalSport/state-decorator/README.md

 Synchronous and asynchronous actions can be chained.

 - Synchronous actions can be chained naturally (one action after the other) in the user code.
+- Advanced synchronous actions can internally call another action using **actionDone**.5
 - Asynchronous actions can internally call another action.
-The promise provider function has the decorated actions in parameter (see [API](#API)) so they can return a promise by calling another action.
-- To chain an asynchronous action to a synchronous action, create a new asynchronous action that will call the synchronous action and returns the asynchronous action.
+  - The promise provider function has the decorated actions in parameter (see [API](#API)) so they can return a promise by calling another action.
+To chain an asynchronous action to a synchronous action, create a new asynchronous action that will call the synchronous action and returns the asynchronous action.
+  - Using **onDone**, you can call another action.
+  - The difference is that if the chained action fails, the entire action has failed (see [Error management](#ErrorManagement)).
+Using **onDone**, the chained action is a side effect of the success of the first action.

 ```typescript
 import React from 'react';